About

 If you are currently feeling unsafe, please contact triple zero (000) or present to your closest emergency department.

-If you require immediate or after hours support, please consider contacting the free support services listed below:
+If you require immediate or after hours support, please consider contacting either of the free support services listed below:

 Lifeline